Great Migration Wildlife Safari – Experience the trek of

 November – December

-With the beginning of the short rainy season in November and December, the wildebeest migration will return to the short-grass plains of southern Serengeti and Ndutu.
+With the beginning of the short rainy season in November and December, the wildebeest migration will return to the short-grass plains of southern Serengeti and Ndutu in the Ngorongoro Conservation Area.
 Finding the main herd during this time is very challenging as it covers great distances daily.
 Once the wildebeests reach their destination the cycle starts anew.
 A new generation is then ready to experience, for the first time, the great migration trek.

 Keil family (Germany)